k-barton/komodor/README.md

       select a command from the context menu.
 * *R browser*:
     * drag an item to the editor to insert R objects' names,
           * hold "Shift" key during the drag start to drop quoted names,
           * hold "Ctrl" key during the drag start to drop full object names (e.g. `list$data$column`.
 Non-syntactic names will be backtick-quoted).
-		* hold both to insert “name()” for functions, “name=” for function arguments.
+          * hold "Ctrl+Shift" to insert “name()” for functions, “name=” for function arguments.
     * filter items either by object name or class name (toggle the "filter by" button next to the search box), using regular expressions.
 Prefix the search term with "~" to filter *out* matching names.